Aski2102/SGLsolver/docs/_build/html/_sources/inputfile.txt

 Inputfile structure
 --------------------------------

-The inputfile has to have the following structure:
+The inputfile has to have the following structure (please note that all entries have to be in atomic units):

 1. The first line contains **mass of the particle** [as float].